-Often whole families were infected, meaning there was no-one to cook or shop for the household.
-Various charity groups, including the Red Cross and the Salvation Army, established charity kitchens and meals were delivered to the homes of those affect, initially often by Boy Scouts and later by volunteers with motor vehicles.
+Often whole families were infected, meaning there was no one to cook or shop for the household.
+Various charity groups, including the Red Cross and the Salvation Army, established charity kitchens and meals were delivered to the homes of those affected, initially often by Boy Scouts and later by volunteers with motor vehicles.

 In the Melbourne suburb of Richmond, in the four weeks prior to 14 June 1919, 305 people were supplied with food.
 The local Richmond Guardian reported on the food and its preparation:

 Mostly it consists of broths, jellies and farinaceous puddings, also light stews of tripe and rabbit There are three gas stoves and a gas range, also two fullsized gas coppers for the preparation of broth.
 A well-lit pantry extends the entire width of the kitchen, complete with meat safe.
 Ice-chest etc. Eggs for the milk puddings are contributed by the pupils of the Burnley State School School (per Mrs. Johnston); North Richmond (per Mrs Dunlop), and Central (per Mrs. Bradshaw).
 Meat and bones for soup are sent in by Mesrs.
 Pope, Palmer, Evans, Say, Hart and Varley.